DaffaFirtiyan/Excel-Bike-Sales/README.md

 i.
 Marital Status Column
 ii.
 Gender Column

-Fixed spelling mistakes in other columns
+2. Fixed spelling mistakes in other columns

-Needed an age bracket.
+3. Needed an age bracket.
-Created age brackets column
+4. Created age brackets column
+a.
 Used nested IF statements to sort the ages based on the Age column

 Pivot Tables:
 1. Average income of someone who either bought or hasn't bought.